 Just tell me which one is best already!

-In my personal opinion based on using each platform: if you're looking for the easiest way to distribute your book...
+Here is my personal opinion based on using both platforms: if you're looking for the easiest way to distribute your book...

 Go with Draft2Digital.